1931 Jinan plane crash: Search and rescue

-The crash of the Detroiter was witnessed by a patrol police, who immediately rushed to the scene along with some local residents.
-Meanwhile, Xu's friend, Liang Sicheng, was told to pick Xu up at Nanyuan Airport at around 3:00 pm.
-At around 4:30 pm, Liang feared that the flight might have crashed and called local police.
+The crash of the Detroiter was witnessed by a patrol police officer, who immediately rushed to the scene along with some local residents.
+Meanwhile, Xu's friend, Liang Sicheng, was told to pick Xu up at Nanyuan Airport around 3:00 pm.
+Around 4:30 pm, Liang feared that the flight might have crashed and called local police.

 When the rescuers found the wreckage, they discovered the bodies of the passenger and captain, with debris engulfed in flames.
 Xu, though not seriously burnt, had suffered from fatal cerebral trauma as well as fractured legs and several cuts on his body.
 Another friend of Xu, Yu Gengyu (Chinese: 于赓虞), described his corpse afterward as:

 Next to Xu, carbonic remains of captain Wang's body was also found, scarcely recognizable.
 Rescuers also discovered first officer Liang, who lay a meter from the two corpses.
-He had received burns all over his body, yet remained conscious.
+He had received burns all over his body, but was conscious.
 Liang was rushed to the hospital, but he died en route.
 The other two on board were considered to have died at the scene of the crash, probably killed instantly.

-The three bodies were later carried back to Jinan, and Xu's was eventually buried at Mount Beida, which local government had mistaken as the crash site.
+The three bodies were later transported back to Jinan, and Xu was eventually buried at Mount Beida, which local government had mistaken as the crash site.